sepidevatankhah/MVP-Rxjava-Dagger/README.md

 # MVPRxjavaDagger
-This simple example application implements clean MVP Architecture with RxJava + Dagger2 + Retrofit2 + using Kotlin and also Glide, constraint-layout API(This application will cover two design patterns: MVP and Dependency Injection throw clean architecture)
+This simple example application implements clean MVP Architecture with RxJava + Dagger2 + Retrofit2 + using Kotlin and also Glide, constraint-layout API(This application will cover two design patterns: MVP and Dependency Injection through clean architecture)

 Library reference resources:
 <ol>